 Mind the gender pay gap

 The gender pay gap remains an issue across all industries, and finance and accounting is no exception.
 Male CAs with less than 5 years' experience working in New Zealand earn an average of NZ$92,458, while women earn only an average of NZ$87,202.

-Analysis conducted by Colmar Brunton (who conducted the survey) identified that nearly 75% of the pay gap in New Zealand can be attributed to the role, number of direct reports, experience level, hours worked and organisation size.
+Analysis conducted by Colmar Brunton (who conducted the survey) identified that nearly 75% of the pay gap in New Zealand can be attributed to the role, a number of direct reports, experience level, hours worked and organization size.
 Colmar Brunton said one-quarter of the gender pay gap not explained by differences in roles and experience could be due to a range of factors, including workplace discrimination, factors not included in the survey, and/or non-remuneration choices in job choice.